Albuquerque is an ideal starting point for a variety of road trip excursions. (Photo: Alamy)

 Pair these scenic views with the state’s roots in Native American and Spanish culture, notable dining destinations, eclectic artistic communities, friendly residents and picture-perfect sunsets, and voila—you have the recipe for a perfect road trip.

 Start your journey in Albuquerque, the state’s largest city with a little over a half million residents.
 There’s plenty to see and do here—check out this guide to the city for inspiration.
-When you’re ready to see more, consider this road trip through the state.
+When you’re ready to see more, embark on a thrilling road trip from Albuquerque to Santa Fe, Taos and finally ending in Spaceport America.

 Distance from Albuquerque: 102 kilometers (63 miles)